Yaashia-G/Yaashia-G.github.io/_publications/Influence of Discretization in Dynamically Embedded Model Predictive Control.md

 ---
 _Access the paper  <a href="https://www.sciencedirect.com/science/article/pii/S2405896323016956" target="_blank">here </a>.
 Accepted to IFAC  World Congress 2023_

-As is popularly known, Model Predictive Control is a popular control scheme for many complex systems.
+As is known, Model Predictive Control is a popular control scheme for many complex systems.
 However, implementing it to continuous systems, $$ \dot x = f(x,u)$$ is almost impossible if we choose to solve a Continuous Time Optimal Control Problem (CT-OCP).
 So, a more practical method is to solve a Discretised Optimal Control Problem (DT-OCP).
 One of the ways to find the optimal control law is to solve the DT-OCP using a continuous solver.
 The result, hereafter referred to as Dynamically Embedded MPC (DE-MPC), is a continuous-time MPC scheme that tracks the solution to the OCP with a bounded error, (cite).
 In this paper, we analyse the effect of discretisation on DE-MPC.
 Intuitively having more acccurate discretisation (smaller $$t_d$$) would lead to more stable control law, however that is not true.

 ## Introduction
+The DE-MPC scheme is when for a continuous time system, $$ \dot x = f(x,u)$$, we solve the discretised OCP, (cite) Eq.
+8, using a continuous solver, $$\dot z = \mathcal{T}(z,x)$$.
+The optimal control is based on the idea that the solution of the optimal control problem can be embedded in the internal states of a dynamic control law running in parallel to the system.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/flow2_page-0001.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/system.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    Hypersampled Model Predictive Control.
-The continuous system is sampled at timestep ts to generate xk , which is then used to compute the optimal control law to the discretized MPC problem
+ The DE-MPC architecture.
+By Input-State Stability theorem, for small enough errors, this interconnection of the 3 subsystems is stable.
 </div>

-The paper seeks to formalize the distinction between _discretization time_  $$t_d$$, i.e., the step size used to discretize the continuous time system, and _sampling time_  $$t_s$$, i.e., the time at which the controller is implemented.
+For a fixed prediction horizon $$T$$, intuitively, it would make sense that having a smaller discretisation time step $$t_d$$, would reduce the discretisation error, making the control law _more accurate_, however, this does not hold true.
+While decreasing $$t_d$$, the error between the continuous-time optimal control policy and its discrete approximation tends to zero.
+More importantly, the closed-loop response becomes slower as $$t_d$$ increases.
+This behavior is likely due to the fact that the discretisation becomes increasingly unsta- ble as td increases, thereby causing the discretized control to be overdamped compared to the continuous- time solution.
+The solver on the other hand, assuming a fixed parameter x, converges faster for an increasing $$t_d$$.
+This can be explained by noting that higher values of $$t_d$$ entail lower $$N = T /td$$, thereby meaning that the optimization problem has fewer variables and is therefore easier to solve.
+The combination then results in higher values of td simultaneously slowing down the dynamics of the closed- loop system and speed up the convergence rate of the solver.
+This combined effect makes it easier for the DE- MPC to track the solution of the discretized OCP as the discretization step increases.

 ## Experiments and Results
 Numerical Experiments that validate the efficiency of the HMPC scheme were run on a point mass system and a Lane change problem.
 All levels of complexities have shown that the HMPC performs better than traditional MPC schemes.

-We note the following properties:
-• Benefits of Decreasing ts: Reducing the sampling time tends to improve the performance of the controller by making it more reactive to external disturbances.
-Generally speaking, one would like ts to be as small as possible to mimic continuous-time behaviour.
-• Limit for Decreasing ts: Due to real-time imple- mentation requirements, ts is lower-bounded by the computational time required to solve (8).
-• Benefits of Increasing td: Given a fixed prediction horizon T , a larger discretization time step td leads to less prediction steps N .
-Since the computational com- plexity of (8) scales with N , it is generally beneficial for td to be as large as possible.
-• Limit for Increasing td: Since larger values of td increase the discrepancy between an upper bound on the maximal admissible error will translate into an upper bound on td.